ManosijGhosh/Late-Hill-Climbing-based-Memetic-Algorithm-LHCMA/README.md

 # MATLAB code for LAHCMA

+Code to perform feature selection.
+Here feature selection is done using a modified version of Memetic Algorithm called LAHCMA.

+Code for Simulated Annealing is also provided.
 ### This is code for paper entitled - "Feature selection for facial emotion recognition using late hill-climbing based memetic algorithm"
 ## Data Preparation
 Four mat files need to be created: